ekatlarina/forams-ecogroups/README.md

 ### Base scripts in R
 **Ecogroups_Relative_Abundance.R** This script calculates ecogroup relative abundance and produces the raw plots for Figure 3 of the manuscript, as well as Figures 2 and 8 of the supplementary material.

+**ESI by Hemisphere.R** This script calculates the Ecogroup Specialization Index (ESI) for the Northern and Southern Hemispheres across the Atlantic, Pacific, and Indian Oceans.
+It also generates the raw plots for Figures 2A, 2C, and 2E of the manuscript.

 **Fitted_Linear_Models.R** This script calculates fitted linear models of the relative abundances of five ecogroups by hemisphere across the Atlantic, Pacific, and Indian Oceans.

 **Network_Properties.R** This script calculates network properties at the node level using the 'bipartite' package.
 This script also produces the raw plots for Figures 2B, 2D, and 2F of the manuscript.